AIHubCentral/docs/assets/RVC/Cloud/Applio Cloud.md

 <img src="/img/cloud-services/lightning-ai-img/jupyter.png" alt="LightningAI Jupyter" width="500">

-- **Maintenance:** If you need to update the Program or start fresh, you can run the final cell in the notebook, "Delete everything".
-This will remove all downloaded files and configurations from your persistent storage, allowing for a clean installation by re-following the notebook with perhaps a changed branch variable.
+- **Maintenance:** Since Lightning.AI sessions utilize persistent storage, you can run the final code cell ("Delete everything") if you wish to wipe the Applio directory, clear temporary tunnel caches, and start a fresh installation.

 ***